Begin your journey in Casablanca.

 After meeting and greeting your flight leader and the other students traveling to Morocco, you’re off to Casablanca!
 Most students are able to sneak in a nap and relax with their new friends during the flight.
 Get some rest so you are ready to dive right in!

-Making personal connections plants the seeds of empathy from which peace in a multicultural society can grow.
-This program is designed to put you in conversation with Moroccans, and practitioners of Islam, in many different settings.
-For the next three days, you’ll spend your mornings in workshops with local experts on Islam learning about their work and their lives.
-You’ll spend time engaging with university professors, scholars of the Qaran (Coran), and leaders in the religious community called imams.
-Discuss gender roles and Islam with a female imam, known as a mursheda.
+It is time you get together again with the other students in the program, and reflect on your experiences with the Moroccan host family.
+You’ll be spending the next three night in a riad at the heart of the old medina of Marrakesh.
+You’ll spend your mornings in workshops with local experts on Islam learning about their work and their lives.
+You’ll spend time engaging with university professors, scholars of the Quran, and leaders in the religious community called imams.
+Discuss gender roles and Islam with a female preacher, known as a mursheda.
 She’ll share her experience being a female Muslim spiritual leader and what led her to the position.
 Examine the role of the media in furthering stereotypes and fostering hatred.
-Learn the historical and cultural significance of Ramadan and make sense of what you’ve been noticing the past few days.
-Each afternoon will be dedicated to interviews and open discussions with similarly aged local students on the topic that was explored in the morning, allowing you to get a more nuanced perspective from your Moroccan peers.
-In the evenings, split into smaller groups to participate in Iftar, breaking fast, with local Moroccan families.

 Throughout these days, you’ll also have time to explore the city.
+You’ll wander the UNESCO-acclaimed thousand-year-old market where you can watch snake charmers entrance their cobras and vendors hawk their wares.
+You’ll see everything from whale vertebrae and acrobats to ostrich eggs and traditional henna!
+The mosque will sound a call to prayer as smoke from kabob stands billows peacefully over the frenzy below.
 You’ll see the famous souqs, take in the aromas of the famous Moroccan spice shops, and get to know this wondrous city.

-Often, the way we perceive something comes from just one picture we have of it in our minds, and that picture is often influenced by the media or by stereotypes we hear repeated at home.
-This program intentionally exposes you to so many different aspects of Moroccan and Muslim culture to give you a more multifaceted picture.
+Attend the last talk in Marrakech before you transfer to a nearby Amazigh village.
+We intentionally want you to be exposed to many different aspects of Moroccan and Muslim culture to give you a more multifaceted picture.
 Today you head to Sbiti village in the Ourikta valley.
 Upon arrival, settle into your guesthouse and tour the village.
-Experience Iftar with a local family.
 The role of religion and rural life in general look very different than in the city.
 You’ll compare and contrast what you’ve seen in the urban areas with this small Berber village.
 It won’t be hard to notice that all women wear headscarves in the village whereas only some do in the city.
 This is just one of the more observable differences you might note.
 You’ll have time to get into the nuances with your group during evening discussions.
+This will also be a great opportunity for you gain so much knowledge about the Amazigh culture, music, and rural life in Morocco!
+You will be fascinated by the simple lifestyle the locals enjoy, and you will experience their kindness and hospitality.

 Come full circle as you drive back to your starting point, Casablanca.
 This program was designed to give you and in-depth and up-close look at what we believe is one of the most challenging and critical issues of our time: how to live in peace in a multicultural society.
 Today, you will celebrate all that you have learned and share the takeaways from your experience.
 You’ll talk about how your ideas on the intersection of religious ideology and peaceful society across the globe have changed based on your local experiences in Morocco.
 You’ll recap the skills and habits of mind you have gained on this program and discuss how you are best positioned to be a peacemaker and change maker in your own community.
 The program ends with “Rustic Ties” which is the culmination of memories from the program and a discussion about your plan of action for what comes next.